Trump tells crowd of trade dispute with Trudeau

 Trump told a partisan crowd in Florida that he and Justin Trudeau had a closed-door debate about trade balances.

-He described it during the part of his speech where he blasted bad trade deals as one of the reasons he won the election, and reiterated his promise to either cancel or renegotiate the North American Free Trade Agreement.
+He described it during the part of his speech where he blasted bad trade deals as one of the reasons he won last year's election, and reiterated his promise to either cancel or renegotiate the North American Free Trade Agreement.

 "I like the prime minister very much.
 Prime Minister Trudeau.
 Nice guy.
 Good guy.
 No, I like him.
 But we had a meeting...
 He said, 'No, no, you have a trade surplus.'
 I said, 'No we don't.'
 He said, 'No, no you have a trade surplus,'" Trump told the Florida crowd.